Constructing an HTML Tree

 </html>

 In reality, all six of these tags, except the doctype, are optional: browsers insert them automatically when the web page omits them.
-Let’s insert implicit tags to our browser via a new implicit_tags function.
+Let’s insert implicit tags in our browser via a new implicit_tags function.
 We’ll want to call it in both add_text and add_tag:

 class HTMLParser: